JacksonBurns/fastprop/README.md

 ## `pip` [recommended]
 `fastprop` is available via PyPI with `pip install fastprop`.

+To make extending `fastprop` easier and keep the installation size down, dependencies required for hyperparameter optimization and SHAP analysis are _optional_.
+They can be installed with `pip install fastprop[hopt]`, `pip install fastprop[shap]`, or `pip install fastprop[shap,hopt]` to install them both.
+If you want to use `fastprop` but not write new code on top of it, you may want to install these now - you can always do so later, however, and `fastprop` will remind you.

 ## `conda` - _coming soon!_
 ~~`fastprop` is available from `conda-forge` with `conda install -c conda-forge fastprop`.~~